 Net Change in General Fund Sales Tax Revenue from Resident and Worker Spending.
 Table 4 shows the estimated net change in total taxable sales from resident and worker spending in Menlo Park that would be attributable to the proposed project.
-As shown, new residents in the proposed project would collectively spend approximately \$1.4 million per year on taxable purchases in Menlo Park.
-After accounting for a small amount of worker spending from workers associated with the proposed project, the removal of existing on-site jobs would decrease total net annual taxable worker spending in Menlo Park by approximately \$165,300.
-Based on the resulting net change in total annual taxable sales in Menlo Park (approximately \$1.3 million) and the City's share of sales tax revenue, annual General Fund sales tax revenue would increase by approximately \$11,900 at buildout of the Project.
+As shown, new residents in the project would collectively spend approximately \$6.5 million per year on taxable purchases in Menlo Park.
+Annual taxable expenditures among workers would decrease by approximately \$636,900 due to the net loss in on-site employment following buildout of the project.
+Based on the resulting net change in annual taxable sales in Menlo Park (approximately \$5.9 million) and the City's share of sales tax revenue, annual General Fund sales tax revenue would increase by approximately \$55,900 at buildout of the project.